robinkiplangat/deliberate_practice/Planning.md

 * wk9 **Week 1 of July**:
     -   Natural Language Processing
-- [ ]  wrap up by reviewing wk9 in a blog post
+- ✅  wrap up by reviewing wk9 in a blog post

 * wk10 **Week 2 of July**:
+    -   Principle Component Analysis
-- [ ]  wrap up by reviewing wk10 in a blog post
+- ✅  wrap up by reviewing wk10 in a blog post

 * wk11 **Week 3 of July**:
+    -   Recommender systems
 - [ ]  wrap up by reviewing wk11 in a blog post

 * wk12 **Week 4 of July**: